 of Canadians note that rising inflation has made it more important than ever to feel in control of their money.

 Our community impact mandate is informed by a cross-section of Canadians from varying cultures, backgrounds, and lived experiences.
-Working together, we developed a better understanding of the role Interac can play in supporting communities and improving the livelihoods of Canadians.
+Together, we developed a deeper understanding of the role Interac can play in supporting communities and improving the livelihoods of Canadians and newcomers.

 Building financial and digital confidence

-We are committed to helping Canadians build financial and digital confidence, particularly those individuals and groups who are not often given an equitable opportunity to achieve financial success.
+We are committed to helping Canadians and newcomers build financial and digital confidence, particularly those who are not often given an equitable opportunity to achieve financial success.

 We action this by:

-• Working with community partners to launch relevant educational tools that support diverse entrepreneurs and Canadians in building financial and digital literacy skills.
+Working with community partners to launch relevant educational tools that support Canadians and newcomers in building their financial and digital literacy skills.

-• Advocating for systemic change within the Canadian ecosystem by collaborating with community organizations and other corporations to develop and implement policies and frameworks that work toward addressing gender pay inequity.
+Advocating for systemic change within the Canadian ecosystem to develop and implement policies and frameworks that work toward addressing gender pay inequity in collaboration with community organizations and other corporations.

 Championing diversity and inclusion